Paths to Robust Exoplanet Science Yield Margin for the Habitable Worlds Observatory: Methods and baseline assumptions

 Building off of the work described in Ref. \citenum{stark2023}, we include bandpass optimization in our analyses.
 AYO optimizes bandpass selection on a star-by-star basis by calculating multiple possible exposure times for different bandpasses, then choosing the option that provides the maximum value of $C/t$.
 For our baseline mission assumptions, we allow for spectral characterization bandpass optimization.
-We budget for the detection of water vapor on all detected EECs at spectral resolution $R=140$ (notably larger than the $R=70$ asummed in the LUVOIR final report), allowing AYO to optimize the bandpass for each star using the $S/N$ and wavelength options shown in Fig.~8 of Ref.~\citenum{stark2023}, which we have reproduced as a black line in Figure \ref{fig:snr_vs_lambda}.
+We budget for the detection of water vapor on all detected EECs at spectral resolution $R=140$ (notably larger than the $R=70$ asummed in the LUVOIR final report and motivated by the work of Ref. \citenum{latouf2023}), allowing AYO to optimize the bandpass for each star using the $S/N$ and wavelength options shown in Fig.~8 of Ref.~\citenum{stark2023}, which we have reproduced as a black line in Figure \ref{fig:snr_vs_lambda}.
 Given these options, AYO typically chooses the $S/N = 5$ at 1000 nm option.

 We do not allow detection bandpass optimization for our baseline mission assumptions and require that all detections be performed at a wavelength of 500 nm.
 This limitation is motivated by the fact that the LUVOIR-B mission concept split the UV and VIS coronagraph channels at 500 nm to enable efficient parallel usage of both channels for exoplanet detections.
-Detection bandpasses must obviously stay within their respective channels and the UV channel cannot operate longward of 500 nm.
+Detection bandpasses must obviously stay within their respective channels and the current bandpass optimization method does not currently allow for independent limits on each coronagraph channel.
+Ultimately this restriction on detection bandpass will have negligible impact on the baseline mission yield, as the vast majority of targets prefer detections at 500 nm anyway\cite{stark2023}.
 We note that we relax this assumption later in Section \ref{sec:change_design}, at which point we alter the coronagraph design from the baseline assumptions.
-For all broadband exoplanet detections, we require $S/N > 7$, a conservative estimate that provides a low mission-long probability of false positives\cite{bijan2020}.
+For all broadband exoplanet detections, we require $S/N > 7$, a conservative estimate that provides a low mission-long probability of false positives\cite{bijan2020} under the assumption of Gaussian noise (deviation from Gaussian noise would lead to even longer exposure times).

 We adopt the Deformable Mirror-assisted Vortex Coronagraph (DMVC) used in the LUVOIR-B study.
 This coronagraph provides a 360$^{\circ}$ dark zone and is estimated to achieve an azimuthally-averaged contrast $\sim10^{-10}$ in a single polarization, an IWA of $\sim$3.5 $\lambda$/D, a core throughput of $\sim45$\% at large separations, and a bandwidth of 20\% (further details can be found in Ref.~\citenum{stark2019}).
 As previously noted, we implicitly assume that the coronagraph design has parallel polarization channels.
 We note that the core throughput of the off-axis PSF is a smooth function of separation, such that exoplanets can be detected interior to the formal IWA.